ozanuslan/gtav-casino-solver/README.md

 - If false positives/misses: tweak `--match-threshold` slightly (e.g., 0.52–0.65).
 - Multi-monitor: mss indices are 1..N; try `--monitor 1`, then 2, etc., until the printed bounds match your target display.

-## Note for Linux
+## Linux Support
 Since the release of GTAV Enhanced, BattleEye anticheat does not play nicely with Linux anymore.
 You will get kicked almost immediately or within couple of minutes of entering a lobby.
 Thus, I have abandoned the Linux support.
 Should the BattleEye situation get resolved in the future, I will happily add support again.

-## Linux Support
-Brother, you gotta install `tk` on the system.
-*IMPORTANT:* Does not work on wayland!
-Only works on X11.